-Tired of using Windows 11’s default mail application?
+Are you tired of using Windows 11’s default mail application?
 Or do you want to try out and use the Gmail app in Windows 11?
 It’s possible, to be sure.
 In Windows 11 operating system, you can create a shortcut to the Gmail application or use it fully without issue.
-We have detailed how to add the Gmail app in Windows 11 desktop step by step.
-To understand how to read, the post all the way through.
+We have detailed how to add the Gmail app to Windows 11 desktop step by step.
+To understand how to read the post all the way through.

 Ways to Install & Setup Gmail app in Windows 11

-Method 1: Set Up a Gmail Account in Mail App
+Method 1: Set Up a Gmail Account in the Mail App

 To begin, open the stock Mail application in Windows 11.
-Yes, you heard it right, even to use Gmail ID, you will first need to have help from the Mail application.
+Yes, you heard it right; even to use Gmail ID, you will first need help from the Mail application.

-When Windows asks for confirmation before allowing access to your Google account, select allow.
+Select allow when Windows asks for confirmation before allowing access to your Google account.
 Now you will be able to access your Gmail ID from the Mail application.
 Let’s move to the second step.

 Method 2: Add Gmail Desktop App via Browser

-To add the Gmail desktop app to your Windows PC, open any of your web browsers, navigate to Gmail and log in from your existing Gmail ID.
-Now, at the top right corner, you’ll see a gear icon, click on it.
+To add the Gmail desktop app to your Windows PC, open any web browsers, navigate to Gmail and log in from your existing Gmail ID.
+Now, at the top right corner, you’ll see a gear icon; click on it.
 Now click on See all settings, Navigate to the Offline tab and check the box next to Enable offline Mail.
-After that select the option which reads Keep Offline Data On My Computer.
+After that, please select the option which reads Keep Offline Data On My Computer.
 Once finished, click Save Changes.